 Below, we provide a partial list of domestic or foreign real estate investments you can make with your Self-Directed Roth IRA.

 - Real estate notes

 Learn More: Self-Directed IRA to Flip Homes Tax Free

 *Did you know that a Self-Directed Roth IRA allows you to invest in alternative investments?
 While this article focuses on real estate, you can make a wide range of alternative investments with a Self-Directed Roth IRA.
 Furthermore, some Self-Directed IRA Custodians limit what you can invest in.
 At IRA Financial, you are allowed to invest in what you know, all for a low annual fee.

-Use Your Self-Directed Roth IRA to Purchase Real Estate
+Benefits of Using a Roth IRA to Purchase Real Estate

 Real estate has become one of the most popular forms of non-traditional assets to invest in.
 Why do you think that is?
 First off, people want to invest in what they know and understand.
 Many individuals have more knowledge and confidence in real estate, which is one reason they are investing in it.
 Another reason is because investing in a real, material asset can protect their retirement savings from the threat of inflation.

 And did you know that all income and gains from real estate is tax-free?
 That’s right.
 Real estate owned in a self-directed IRA LLC is tax-exempt.
 To fully grasp the financial benefits of this aspect, let’s look at an excerpt from Self-Directed IRA in A Nutshell.